fromage-fraser/dd-gui/README.md

   `ddmap safe` restores confirmation-based routing.
 The existing `[Exits: ...]` parser remains the compatibility fallback until richer exit state is sent through GMCP.
+  The `DD_GUI` mapper context menu also provides `Reset selected area's rooms`.
+  It asks for an explicit in-console confirmation, then removes the selected area's mapped rooms and exits so the area can be remapped from scratch.
+A multi-area selection is rejected, and resetting a different area does not disturb the character's current map position.
+The confirmation expires automatically.

   The four status gauges use an even inset on all four sides inside the shared braided frame, so their black breathing room remains balanced when the gauge